SAP/ui5-uiveri5/docs/config/authentication.md

 }
 ```

-It is bad practice to leave credentials in the configs, which may be saved in source control system.
+It is considered bad practice to leave credentials in the configs that may be saved in the source control system.
-The user and pass parameters can be placeholders and the values can be passed from the command line.
+The user and password parameters can be placeholders and the values can be passed from the command line.
 ```javascript
 auth: {
   // form based